shaik1002/biggitlabbomb/doc/user/project/merge_requests/auto_merge.md

 - If your project
   [requires merge requests to reference a Jira issue](../../../integration/jira/issues.md#require-associated-jira-issue-for-merge-requests-to-be-merged), the merge request title or description contains a Jira issue link.
-- If the merge request has a **Merge after** date set, the current time must be after the configured date.

 For a full list of checks and their API equivalents, see [Merge status](../../../api/merge_requests.md#merge-status).